anderslanglands/bbl-usd/README.md

 # ...
 ```

-The test program itself using the generated wraper API looks like:
+The test program itself in `usd-c-test01.c` using the generated wraper API looks like:
 ```c
     // Open the given stage and check that it opened successfully usd_StageRefPtr_t* stage_ref = NULL;